mileweb/docs-content-cdn/en/docs/portal/certificates/creating-certificates.md

 4. In the **SAN** field, enter a comma-separated list of hostnames.

-5. Click the **Save Certificate** button followed by **OK**.
+5. Click the **Save Certificate** button.
+A **Verifying ACME challenge** popup specifies the DNS text records to add to verify your ownership.
+After you verify the ACME challenge, CDN Pro continues to upload the  certificate.
+After the certificate is uploaded, it is saved and can now be used with any properties you create.

-Your certificate is saved and can now be used with any properties you create.
+**Note:** It might take a few minutes for the new DNS records to propagate.